 If you’re considering a career in Florida real estate, you may be wondering if you need a college degree to get a Florida real estate license.

-You do not need a college degree to get a real estate license in Florida.
-Real estate is one of the few career paths that offer flexibility, unlimited income potential, and control over your business without a college degree.
+In short, you do not need a college degree to get a real estate license in Florida.
+Real estate is one of the few career paths that offer flexibility, unlimited income potential, and control over your career without a college degree.

-This makes real estate a favorable career option for people who don’t want to spend the time or money pursuing a college degree.
+This makes real estate a favorable career option for people who don’t want to spend the time or money pursuing a college degree, or those who want a career change.

 What Kind of Education Do You Need to Get a Florida Real Estate License?

 All Florida real estate agents and brokers must have a high school diploma or GED to apply for a real estate license.
-But they also need an education in real estate.
-To get your Florida real estate license, you’ll need to complete a 63-hour pre-license real estate course.
-This course covers the concepts behind real estate ownership as well as the practices of transferring real estate.
+They also need an education in real estate.
+In order to get your Florida real estate license, you’ll need to complete a state-approved 63-hour pre-license real estate course.
+This course covers everything agents need to know, from basic real estate concepts to real estate law, marketing, and more!.

 You’ll learn everything you need to know to pass your Florida real estate exam, including: